-Living in today's world means that lives can be very busy therefore consuming casein protein shakes, protein bars, protein cookies, and protein powders can be a great way to meet your protein needs.
+Living in today's world means that lives can be very busy therefore consuming protein shakes, protein bars, protein cookies, and protein powders can be a great way to meet your protein needs.

 How much protein should I drink before bed?

 Protein should account for 10% to 35% of your daily diet.
 With this number in mind, it is not really necessary to drink protein before bed unless you didn’t consume enough during the day, or feel like it will help regulate your protein intake throughout the day.